f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

    Read about the Kubernetes `Cluster Network`_ and `Using Cilium with Kubernetes`_.

-`Cilium`_ is an open source software for providing, securing and observing network connectivity between container workloads - cloud native, and fueled by the revolutionary Kernel technology eBPF.

 Cilium assigns a subnet or get pod subnet from Kubernetes for each Kubernetes Node.
 It allocates an IP address within that subnet to each Pod running on the Node.
 Because :code:`cilium` runs on every Node, all of the Pods across the Cluster can talk to each other directly.

 .. note::